vespa-engine/documentation/en/faq.md

 Also try [Multinode testing and observability](https://github.com/vespa-engine/sample-apps/tree/master/operations/multinode).

 #### Does vespa provide soft delete functionality?
-Yes just add a "deleted" attribute, add [fast-search](attributes.html#fast-search) on it and create a searcher which adds an "andnot deleted" item to queries.
+Yes just add a `deleted` attribute, add [fast-search](attributes.html#fast-search) on it and create a searcher which adds an `andnot deleted` item to queries.

 #### Can we configure a grace period for bucket distribution so that buckets are not redistributed as soon as a node goes down?
 You can set a [transition-time](reference/services-content.html#transition-time) in services.xml